 - 3.3.
 When a formal grievance has been initiated, the Professional Standards Director will assess whether the matters alleged, if proven, would be sufficient to initiate a complaint under the Professional Standards Ordinance (a professional standards matter).
-If - 3.3.1.the PSD's assessment is that the matter is a professional standards matter, the PSD will inform the complainant of that and will encourage the complainant to proceed under the Professional Standards Ordinance; - 3.3.2.the PSD's assessment is that the matter is not a professional standards matter, the PSD will refer the matter to the Secretary of Synod, who will manage the formal grievance complaint as follows. - 3.4.
-The Secretary of Synod will: - 3.4.1.inform the person about whom the complaint has been made of the nature of the allegation and the identity of the person making the allegation; - 3.4.2. provide both parties with a copy of this Grievance Policy and Procedure; and - 3.4.3.inform the parties that the grievance will be investigated by an independent external investigator. - 3.5.
-The external investigator will, within 28 days of being appointed: - 3.5.1.interview each party and such other persons as they deem appropriate and seek any further information they deem necessary; - 3.5.2.conduct the investigation in accordance with the principles of natural justice and the principles set out in the Grievance Policy; - 3.5.3. determine whether the grievance has been established; and - 3.5.4.recommend that the Archdeacon (or the Secretary of Synod in the case of a complaint involving the Bishop) initiate appropriate action which may include; - a) counselling for both parties; - b) training in a particular area; - c) arranging for a mediator to be appointed to conciliate the grievance; - d) referral to the Professional Standards Committee because the subject matter appears to fall within the scope of the Professional Standards Ordinance; - e) disciplinary action; or - f) that no further action be taken in relation to the grievance.
+If - 3.3.1.the PSD's assessment is that the matter is a professional standards matter, the PSD will inform the complainant of that and will encourage the complainant to proceed under the Professional Standards Ordinance; - 3.3.2.the PSD's assessment is that the matter is not a professional standards matter, the PSD will refer the matter to the Secretary of Synod (or to the Bishop in the case of a complaint involving the Secretary of Synod) who will manage the formal grievance complaint as follows. - 3.4.
+The Secretary of Synod (or the Bishop in the case of a complaint involving the Secretary of Synod) will: - 3.4.1.inform the person about whom the complaint has been made of the nature of the allegation and the identity of the person making the allegation; - 3.4.2.provide both parties with a copy of this Grievance Policy and Procedure; and - 3.4.3.inform the parties that the grievance will be investigated by an independent external investigator. - 3.5.
+The external investigator will, within 28 days of being appointed; - 3.5.1.interview each party and such other persons as they deem appropriate and seek any further information they deem necessary; - 3.5.2.conduct the investigation in accordance with the principles of natural justice and the principles set out in the Grievance Policy; - 3.5.3.determine whether the grievance has been established; and - 3.5.4.recommend that the manager initiate appropriate action which may include: - a) counselling for both parties; - b) training in a particular area; - c) arranging for a mediator to be appointed to conciliate the grievance; - d) referral to the Professional Standards Committee because the subject matter appears to fall within the scope of the Professional Standards Ordinance; - e) disciplinary action; or - f) that no further action be taken in relation to the grievance.